mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 ## Rename remaining `private` components

-Previously we had 4 component names with `Private` prefix in order to avoid breaking changes in v5.
+The four components prefixed with `Private` are now stable.
 These components were renamed:

 - `PrivatePickersMonth` -> `MuiPickersMonth`